Rick Smith (environmentalist): Career

 From 1996 to 2002, Smith was Executive Director of the International Fund for Animal Welfare’s (IFAW) Canadian office and a leader in the campaign to create Canada's federal Species At Risk Act.
 In 2001, he was simultaneously IFAW's UK Director and led the organization's efforts in the UK and EU parliaments.

 In 2003, Smith became Jack Layton’s first Chief of Staff upon Layton's election as leader of the federal New Democratic Party.
 He resigned over controversy within the party related to his previous environmental work.

 As Executive Director of Environmental Defence Canada between 2003 and 2012, Smith was an early proponent of an environmentalism rooted in new, sustainable, economic models.
 He was a key proponent of the Ontario Greenbelt and the Ontario Green Energy Act and a founding Director of the Greenbelt Foundation.
 Smith led the efforts to create Canada’s modernized Consumer Product Safety Act and Chemicals Management Plan, which resulted in Canada becoming the first nation in the world to ban bisphenol A in children's products.
 With the United Steelworkers, he founded Blue Green Canada, the first permanent partnership between trade unions and environmental organizations in the country.
 He was instrumental in the establishment of the Socially and Environmentally Responsible Aggregate (SERA) initiative, the world’s first independently-certified sustainability standard for the global aggregate and concrete industry.
 Smith was one of the founders of the Strathmere Group.

 From 2012 to 2021, Smith was Executive Director of the Broadbent Institute.
-Under his leadership, the Institute has become Canada’s pre-eminent progressive policy and training organization with offices in Montreal, Toronto, Ottawa and Vancouver.
-The Institute’s media project, PressProgress, is now Canada’s most-shared source of progressive news and analysis.
+During that time, the Institute became Canada’s pre-eminent progressive policy and training organization with offices in Montreal, Toronto, Ottawa and Vancouver.
+The Institute’s media project, PressProgress, became Canada’s most-shared source of progressive news and analysis.
 Smith is also an advisor to Progress Toronto.
-The Broadbent Institute is the Canadian affiliate of the Foundation for European Progressive Studies (FEPS).

-On Earth Day (April 22) 2021, Smith was announced as the new President of the Canadian Climate Institute, Canada’s leading climate change policy research organization.
+In 2021, Smith was announced as the new President of the Canadian Climate Institute.
+Under his leadership, the Climate Institute solidified its reputation as Canada’s leading climate change policy research organization, publishing independent research and analysis on Canada's climate policy progress, and establishing an annual conference.